bhagavdgita/bhagavdgita.github.io/README.md

 ### iPhone

-The iOS version is pending.
+The iOS version is in devolopment, and no way to send to other people.

 ## License